-A Corporation is a legal entity filed with the Secretary of State, granting certain powers, rights, privileges, protections, and liabilities.
+A Corporation is a legal entity filed with the Secretary of State, granting certain powers, rights, priviledges, protections, and liabilities.

 An S Corporation is a corporation where the income generally is taxed to the shareholders rather than to the corporation itself.
 However, certain tax obligations may still exist for the corporation.